apache/cloudstack-documentation/source/plugins/vxlan.rst

 - BGP Routing Daemon on the hypervisor
 - No LACP/Bonding will be used
-- The modified script is required
+- The modified script (modifyvxlan-evpn.sh) is required and this might require tailoring to your situation
 - BGP+EVPN capable and enabled network environment

 EVPN Bash script